 By mid-2016, a conservative estimate of the value of South Africa's livestock industry was around R50 billion.
-The FMD free status has enabled the country to negotiate market access for cloven-hoofed animal products.
-We are in the process of negotiating the export of game meat to the EU and beef to the Middle East.
+The foot-and-mouth disease (FMD)-free status has enabled the country to negotiate market access for cloven-hoofed animal products.
+The DAFF is in the process of negotiating the export of game meat to the EU and beef to the Middle East.